 Some of the most common motorcycle wreck injuries include:

 - Road Burns.
 While not a fatal injury, road burns can still do some serious damage by causing permanent scarring.
 Protect yourself by wearing protective pants and jackets when riding your motorcycle.

 - Bone Fractures.
 The ankles, collarbone, and feet are much more vulnerable to fractures than other parts of your body.
 Invest in protective motorcycle gear such as strong riding pants and sturdy boots in order to reduce your risk of breaking a bone.

 - Head Injuries.
-These are even more prevalent in cases where motorcyclists do not wear a helmet.
-Avoid a concussion at best and a traumatic brain injury a worst by wearing a U.S. Department of Transportation certified helmet when hitting the road.
+Head injuries are even more prevalent in cases where motorcyclists do not wear a helmet.
+Avoid a concussio or a traumatic brain injury by wearing a U.S. Department of Transportation certified helmet when hitting the road.

 - Spinal Injuries.
-Nerve damage, fractures, and herniated discs: all of these can happen when a rider hits the pavement in a motorcycle wreck.
+Nerve damage, fractures, or a herniated discs can occur when a rider hits the pavement in a motorcycle wreck.